balbarak/aspcore-localization/README.md

 * Switch Language based on url ex `/ar` or `/en`.
 * Use resource `.resx` file for text localization.
-* Reroute Url when switch between language to maintain same page.
+* Reroute Url when switch between languages to maintain same page.